Cuisinart returns to Europe with an ambitious product strategy

 On the product side, differentiation is key.
-“Our ambition is to deliver a ‘plus’ in every category,” says Mohamed Moqaddem.
+“Our ambition is to deliver a real ‘plus’ in every category,” says Mohamed Moqaddem.
 This ambition is illustrated by innovations such as the “Trizone” Air Fryer with triple independent cooking, semi-professional coffee machines under €500, and ultra-quiet kettles.
 This new chapter in the brand’s history is also an opportunity to revive projects that had been shelved for more than a decade.
-Yet these new additions do not overshadow the legendary Cuisinart food processor, which remains at the heart of the collection.
+Yet these new additions do not overshadow the legendary Cuisinart food processor, which remains the cornerstone of the collection.

 Cuisinart – a Conair Group brand